ConnectSTL

 To establish a digitally inclusive community where every resident enjoys equal access to opportunities, resources, and the transformative power of technology.
 As a coalition, our aim is to focus on unity and collaboration and together we strive to dismantle digital barriers, cultivate robust collaborations, and narrow the digital divide.
 We seek to establish a sustainable model that encourages participation, inclusivity, and continuous improvement.

 The #ConnectSTL Coalition meets quarterly.
-If you’d like to share your expertise, time and resources to make a difference in the community, please join us at the next #ConnectSTL Coalition meeting on May 3, 2024.
+If you’d like to share your expertise, time and resources to make a difference in the community, please plan to join us at the next #ConnectSTL Coalition meeting.

 Digital equity is the desired state in which all individuals have the information technology capacity that is needed for full participation in society and the economy.